itsmehoaq/temi-sdk-docs/wiki/follow.md

 ### OnBeWithMeStatusChangedListener

 Set your context to implement this listener and add the override method to get the latest status regarding the follow mode.
-Possible statuses for follow mode are (value in parenthesis is the actual string value that will be returned).
+Possible statuses for follow mode are (value in parentheses is the actual string value that will be returned).

 #### Prototype